|9-113.100||Forfeiture by Settlement and Plea Bargaining in Civil and Criminal Actions|

 9-113.107 - Forfeiture Settlements Involving Installment Payments

 Settlements shall not provide for installment payments over time, except upon the advice and approval of the Money Laundering and Asset Recovery Section (MLARS), Criminal Division, in consultation with the U.S. Marshals Service, Headquarters Seized Assets Division.
 In Department of the Treasury and Homeland Security cases also, the advice and approval of MLARS, Criminal Division, should be sought.

 9-113.108 - Reacquisition of Forfeited Property

 The settlement should state that the claimant/defendant may not reacquire the forfeited property directly or indirectly through family members or others acting in concert with him or her.
 Family members who already own a partial interest in the forfeited property may, however, purchase the forfeited interest.
-See Chapter 3 of the Asset Forfeiture Policy Manual ("Reacquiring the property").
+See Chapter 11.B.8 of the Asset Forfeiture Policy Manual ("Reacquiring the property").

 9-113.109 - Tax Obligations, Fines, Penalties, and Other Monetary Obligations in Forfeiture Settlements

 The terms of the settlement, unless specified, do not affect the tax obligations, fines, penalties, or any other monetary obligations of the claimant/defendant owed to the government.
 The civil settlement documents should state this clearly.
-See Chapter 3 of the Asset Forfeiture Policy Manual ("Effect on taxes and other obligations").
+See Chapter 11.B.9 of the Asset Forfeiture Policy Manual ("Effect on taxes and other obligations").

 9-113.200 - Monetary Amounts of Forfeiture Settlement Authority